kingfisher-eng/kingfisher-eng.github.io/_portfolio/project1.md

 ---
-title: Project Threads
+title: Design Controls & Quality Systems
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: ISO 13485, FDA QSR and more
 image: assets/img/portfolio/01-full.jpg
-alt: Shirts on a hanger
+alt: photos used with permission (Unsplash.com)

 caption:
-  title: Threads
+  title: Design Controls & Quality Systems
-  subtitle: Illustration
+  subtitle: Heavily Regulated Industries
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
 Use this area to describe your project. **Markdown** supported.
 This entry (project1.md) uses links for the image sources.
 All other projects in the portfolio use local images.
 Both work just fine!
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.

 {:.list-inline}
-- Date: January 2017
+- Date: N/A
-- Client: Threads
+- Client: N/A
-- Category: Illustration
+- Category: N/A